Labyrinth65/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element therefore being a tree node, containing all the same property keys as each other node.
+Some of these node properties are informational while others are methods that we can use for interaction.
+The DOM , creating and propagating event objects, which hold information about the event type and target, up the tree.

 2. What is an event?

+Every interaction a user has with a site is known as an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.
+There are tons of different events the browser tracks.
+When an event happens on a page it is known as a trigger.

 3. What is an event listener?

+An event listener is something you can put on an element and give a callback function to.
+When that event is triggered on the element, the callback is run.
+Did a user click that button?
+Did a users mouse hover over an element?
+Was there text entered into the input field?
+There are dozens of events an element can listen for.
+And when one of those events happens on that element, we can do something about it with an event listener in place.

 4. Why would we convert a NodeList into an Array?

+So we can use methods like reduce or map, and not just forEach.

 5. What is a component?

+Components combine HTML/CSS/JS in a reusable way to build websites or applications faster and more efficiently

 ### Git Set up